Why use this?

+Use Elections for any important decision.
 It doesn't need to be exclusive to electing humans to fill roles – it can also be used to pick between strategic or tactical options – all you need is a clear problem statement, to replace the "role to be filled" and a set of concise options for how to move forward, to replace the "candidates."

 - A clear role description: obvious but overlooked.
 Most role or job descriptions are overlong, under-describe outcomes, and over-prescribe actions, but we'll save that for another guide.
 One very helpful thing to consider when crafting the role for election: what's the duration of the appointment?